• Skip to primary navigation

 The walk down has many steps so take your time and go slow walking back up.
 There are a lot of nice view points of the waterfall from the top so take all day to enjoy this gorgeous area in Costa Rica.

 If you want to hike a little bit more, check out the Blue Falls of Costa Rica.
 It is owned by the same people of Catarata del Toro so you can see both in one day!
-You will need to make reservations to visit that waterfal.
+SO worth it.

 Day 6: Travel to Manuel Antonio

 A few recommendations are Hotel La Mariposa and Tulemar for luxury hotels.
-If you want budget, there are plenty of hostels and budget hotels as well.
+Manuel Antonio tends to be a bit more expensive.

 Day 7, 8 and 9: Manuel Antonio and Nauyaca Waterfalls